 His uncle, Morihei Ueshiba, (founder of Aikido) was a serious student of the martial arts and had already studied judo and several other classical arts prior to this time.
 Inoue was present when Morihei Ueshiba met Sokaku Takeda the headmaster of Daito-ryu jujutsu.

 Ueshiba practiced there for ten days before returning to his home in Shirataki.
 Noriaki Inoue was repulsed by Takeda's mannerisms and refused to participate in practice and just observed.
 He did however, practice with his uncle when they returned home.

-When Ueshiba became serious about studying Daito-ryu jujutsu his father and Inoue's father got together and paid to build a dojo at Shirtaki.
-They then invited Takeda to come and teach.
+When Ueshiba became serious about studying Daito-ryu jujutsu his father and Inoue's father paid to build a dojo at Shirtaki and invited Takeda to come and teach.

 Noriaki Inoue did not know how much they paid, but both men were wealthy, and according to him the amount was generous.
 The Daito-ryu techniques that Inoue and Ueshiba practiced and modified together were to become the roots of their respective arts.

 According to Inoue, he and his uncle worked together to modify the techniques, and he was as much responsible for the final form.
 In Japan, there is a very strict code of social conduct, but within the family unit, this code is sometimes ignored.

 Even though publicly the uncle was considered the senior, when the two practiced together they dropped the formalities and acted as equals.